TerribleCodes/100-days-of-Node.js/6. NodeJS Package Manager/npm Introduction.md

 # npm Introduction

 - `www.npmjs.com`.
-- Whenever starting a new Node project create a package.json by`npm init`.
+- Whenever starting a new Node project create a package.json by `npm init`.
 - `npm init --yes` can be used to initialize with the default values.
-- When we import a package via `npm install <package_name>` package.json update its dependencies with the modules imported.
+- When we import a package via `npm install <package_name>`, package.json update its dependencies with the modules imported.
+- To install the missing dependencies in `node_modules/`, simply run the command `npm install`.

 <hr>